qikangchen/jpa-amos/README.md

 - @Convert
 - Projection

+## Setup
+The first step is to get the database running.
+They are two different databases.
+One for production and one for the test.
+See `application.properties` and `application-test.properties`.

+If you use docker and docker-compose.
+You can start the databases with `docker-compose -f mysql-compose.yml` respectively `docker-compose -f mysql-test-compose.yml`.

 ## Background

 The database is from another project.
 The main task is to save traffic incidents from two Providers.